typicalninja/urlrequire/readme.md

 # UrlRequire
 > Welcome to my most stupid package : )

+** A package to require npm packages (or any kind of script) over a url, synchronously (no need to await it, or deal with any kind of promises)**

 with this package you can require packages over a url, instead of installing them and filling up your pc (or server or whatever) with "node_modules" folders

 > definitely **Don't** suggest to be used in production.